lirmm/waves-core/docs/installation.rst

     2.1.
 Install waves package:

-        Use pip to install waves-core as thrid party package.
+        Use pip to install waves-core as third party package.

         ``pip install waves-core``